Slewog/Storage_accounts/README.md

 ```

 # 2:
-- Start the script with the python interpreter
+- Update the path of the python interpreter in the file "run.bat".

 # Functions:
 - Ask for a password when opening the application.